-4. Marvel trademarked the word “zombies”
+4. Marvel Comics trademarked the word “zombies”

 After releasing Tale of the Zombie in 1973, Marvel trademarked the term ‘zombie’ for use in their comic books.

 5. Damage Control

-In the Marvel universe, a fictional company called Damage Control specialises in cleaning up the mess that superheroes and super villains leave behind.
-Someone should let Superman know about this.
+In the Marvel Comics universe, a fictional company called Damage Control specialises in cleaning up the mess that superheroes and supervillains leave behind.

 6. Deadpool is a spoof of Deathstroke

 Marvel’s Deadpool, Wade Wilson, was originally created as a spoof of DC’s Deathstroke, Slade Wilson.

 7. Nick Fury was designed to resemble Samuel L. Jackson

-It wasn’t until Samuel himself saw his resemblance in the comic by chance that he contacted his lawyer and Marvel to secure his role in Marvel movies.
+It wasn’t until Samuel himself saw his resemblance in the comic by chance that he contacted his lawyer and Marvel to secure his role in the movies.

 8. Amalgam Comics

-Amalgam Comics was a publishing imprint shared by DC Comics and Marvel Comics, in which the two comic book publishers merged their characters into new ones.
-Batman and Wolverine became the Amalgam character Dark Claw.
-Superman and Captain America’s amalgamation was Super-Soldier.
-You could also find characters like Iron Lantern, Shatterstarfire and Man-Bat in the mix.
+Amalgam Comics was a publishing imprint shared by DC Comics and Marvel Comics, in which the two comic book publishers merged their characters into new ones, and released new comics with these characters.

-Spider-Ham (Peter Porker) is a fictional Marvel character, an anthropomorphic funny animal parody of Marvel Comics’ Spider-Man, created by Tom DeFalco and Mark Armstrong in 1983.
-Who knew he was real?
+Spider-Ham (Peter Porker) is a fictional Marvel Comics character, an anthropomorphic funny animal parody of Marvel Comics’ Spider-Man, created by Tom DeFalco and Mark Armstrong in 1983.

 10. Throg, Thor as a frog

-Wielding the mighty Frogjolnir, Simon Walterson is Throg.
 Although he physically resembles the amphibian form that Thor was once trapped in, Throg is a different being who shares a portion of the Thunder God’s powers.
-Why?